anthonykhoa/push_swap/README.md

      b. re rank nodes since size of subarray has changed
      c. merge all nodes with each other

-My code currenly sorts 500 numbers in 6800 steps, but I need to hit 5300 steps in order to pass. blehhh
+My code sorts 500 numbers in ~6500 steps.